petitparser/java-petitparser/README.md

 ### Bazel

-Alternatively, if you'd like to latest code clone the repository:
+Alternatively, if you'd like the latest code clone the repository:

 ```bash
 git clone https://github.com/petitparser/java-petitparser.git